ujwal-akare/3scale_toolbox/docs/copy-backend.md

     mapping rules

     If a backend with the selected `system-name` is found, it will be updated.
-Only missing metrics, methods and mapping rules will be created new.
+Only missing metrics, methods and mapping rules will be created.

 OPTIONS
     -d --destination=<value>             3scale target instance.
 Url or